Ebenezer-group/onwards/ReadMe.md

 #### Building
 If you are on \*nix, you can use either Make or CMake.
-On Windows, I suggest using CMake.
-If you're using a big-endian machine, add -DCMW_ENDIAN_BIG to the CXXFLAGS in the makefile.
+On Windows, CMake is the only option.

 Four programs are built.
 Two of the programs are the middle and front tiers of the C++ Middleware Writer.
 The middle tier